Adaptive Submodular Ranking and Routing: Introduction

-{\bf Results.} Our main result is an $O(\log \frac{1}{\epsilon} + \log m)$-approximation algorithm for adaptive submodular ranking where $\epsilon>0$ is as defined in~\eqref{eq:epsilon-defn} and $m$ is the number of scenarios.
-Assuming $P\ne NP$, this result is the best possible (up to constant factors) as the set cover problem ~\cite{F98} is a special case of \ar even when $m=1$.
+Our main result is an $O(\log \frac{1}{\epsilon} + \log m)$-approximation algorithm for adaptive submodular ranking (\ar) where $\epsilon>0$ is as defined in~\eqref{eq:epsilon-defn} and $m$ is the number of scenarios.
+Assuming $P\ne NP$, this result is asymptotically the best possible even when $m=1$.
+This is because the set cover problem on $k$ elements is a special case of \ar with $m=1$ and parameter $\epsilon=1/k$, and \cite{DinurS14} showed that approximating set cover to within a $(1-\epsilon) \ln k$ factor (for any $\epsilon>0$) is NP-hard.
 Our algorithm is a simple adaptive greedy-style algorithm.
 At each step, we assign a score to each remaining element and select the element with maximum score.

-Such a simple algorithm was previously unknown even in the special case of optimal decision tree (under arbitrary costs/probabilities), despite a large number of papers~\cite{HR76,KPB99,D01,AH12,CPRAM11,GB09,GNR10,GK11,CLS14} on this topic.
-The first $O(\log m)$-approximation algorithm for ODT was obtained in~\cite{GNR10}, and this result was extended to the equivalence class determination problem in~\cite{CLS14}.
-Previous results, eg.~\cite{KPB99,D01,AH12,CPRAM11,GB09}, based on a simple greedy ``splitting'' algorithm, had a logarithmic dependence on either costs or probabilities which (in the worst case) can be exponential in $m$.
+Such a simple algorithm was previously unknown even in the special case of optimal decision tree, despite a large number of papers on this topic, including \cite{HR76}, \cite{KPB99}, \cite{D01}, \cite{AH12}, \cite{CPRAM11}, \cite{GB09}, \cite{GNR17}, \cite{GK11} and \cite{CLS14} .

-As direct applications of our algorithm, we obtain approximation algorithms for the two problems mentioned above: an $O(\log (\max_i K_i) + \log m)$-approximation for the adaptive multiple intent ranking problem and an $O(\log m)$-approximation for optimal decision tree.
-More applications and details can be seen in Section 3.

-{\bf Related Works.} Our work unifies two distinct lines of work in a clean manner.
-One line of work is on the submodular cover problem and its variants~\cite{W82,AGY09,AG11,INZ12}.
-The other line of work is on the optimal decision tree problem and its variants, eg.~\cite{KPB99,D01,GNR10,GK11,CLS14}.
-In particular, we combine the time-based analysis for the deterministic submodular ranking problem in~\cite{INZ12} with the phase-based analysis for optimal decision tree in~\cite{KPB99,GNR10,CLS14}.

-We note that~\cite{INZ12} also considers a stochastic variant of submodular ranking, but it is different from \ar because \cite{INZ12} assumes an independent distribution whereas we assume a correlated scenario-based distribution.
-In particular, unlike \ar, the stochastic submodular ranking problem in~\cite{INZ12} does not capture the optimal decision tree problem and its variants.

-Recently, ~\cite{GHKL16} also considered a scenario-based submodular cover problem.
-However, their model requires a {\em single} submodular function for all scenarios, whereas \ar allows an individual submodular function for each scenario.
-In this respect our setting is a generalization of \cite{GHKL16}, eg. \ar captures the submodular ranking problem~\cite{AG11} whereas \cite{GHKL16} does not.
-On the other hand,~\cite{GHKL16} allows arbitrary feedback whereas \ar as defined only considers binary (yes/no) feedback.
-We note that our algorithm can be extended to obtain an $O(\log \frac1\epsilon +\log m)$-approximation in the setting with arbitrary feedback as well -- see Section~\ref{sec:extn}.